-RAIN is a joint program of Green Communities Canada and its members.
-RAIN motivates action to reduce non-point source pollution entering Ontario’s lakes and rivers via storm sewers.
-REAL is offering presentations, workshops, displays and programs to show people how to be part of the solution.
+The RAIN program is no longer active.
+RAIN was a joint program of Green Communities Canada and its members.
+RAIN motivated action to reduce non-point source pollution entering Ontario’s lakes and rivers via storm sewers.
+REAL is offered presentations, workshops, displays and programs to show people how to be part of the solution.
 But you can take action right now to reduce pollution from stormwater.

 Residents can help by learning how to Slow it Down,

 Soak it Up and Keep it Clean.